C-Gongja/CV_vehicle_counter/README.md

 ### **Model Usage:**
    - Once you have downloaded both the configuration file and pre-trained weights for each YOLO version, you can use them with the Darknet framework for vehicle detection tasks.
+   - You can save yolos models in a single directory.